spectrum-health-systems/tingen-documentation/Development/development-workflows.md

    - Tingen
    - Outpost31

+## Commit changes to the repository

-4. Commit changes for the following repositories:
+Commit changes for the following repositories:

 - Tingen
 - Outpost31